Kaiden-Buchter/Kaiden-Buchter/README.md

-- 👋 Hi, I’m @Kaiden-Buchter
+- 👋 Hi, I’m Kaiden Buchter
 - 👀 I’m interested in making Discord Bots and FivePD callouts.
 - 🌱 I’m currently learning C# and JS
 - 💞️ I’m looking to collaborate on N/A